Ventilation and Wind Studies

 With the aid of internal air flow studies, we can determine the expected airflow rates and temperatures for internal building spaces, based on different design options.
 It will guide us in terms of the design of all occupied building spaces and atria to most effectively harness stack-effect ventilation caused by temperature and pressure differences.
 Through such studies, we will gain a good understanding of where to place openings and how to size them, in order to get the most out of cross ventilation.

-For mechanically conditioned spaces, we can determine the optimum HVAC systems laid-out (inlet and outlet placement and airflow rates and direction).
-This also enables us to design systems which most effectively complement passive heating and cooling strategies as is typically for hybrid systems.
-Finally we can determine what the combined effect of this is on human thermal comfort.
+For mechanically conditioned spaces, we can determine the optimum HVAC system layout (diffuser and extraction placement as well as airflow rates and direction).
+Such analysis is often required for commercial buildings with novel system design or demanding requirements, e.g. data centres.
+It also enables the HVAC designer to design systems which most effectively complement passive heating and cooling strategies (hybrid systems).
+Finally, we can determine the combined effect of the overall system, on occupant thermal comfort.